 These are just some sample exercises you can use.
 Modify for your group and equipment options.

-- High knees through tyres then jump squat back
+- High Knees through tyres then Broad Jump back

-- Partner tyre rock – flip tyre to partner who catches it before it falls flat and passes it back
+- Partner Tyre Seesaws – flip tyre to partner who catches it before it falls flat and passes it back

 - Run 1500m